mikebashford/mikebashford/README.md

 **Automated Legal Document Generation:** Saved clients 1000s of hours by building JavaScript functions in Microsoft Office Suite.<br>
 **Slayed Bugs & Boosted Usability:** Identified critical bugs in a global CMS rollout, leading to a smoother implementation.<br>
 **25% User Engagement Jump:** Designed UI/UX layouts for a new product feature, increasing user engagement by a quarter.<br>
-**Consistent High Performance:** Achieved 100% on-time delivery and a 4.9/5 rating for over 4,000 orders as a Personal Shopper.<br>

 Skills: